-Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2008.
-Based on our backlog and forecasts from industry construction analysts, we expect that activity levels in our industry are likely to decrease in 2009, particularly in the area of new construction.
+Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw modest year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2009.
+Based on our backlog and forecasts from industry construction analysts, we expect that activity levels in our industry are likely to decrease over the next twelve months, particularly in the area of new construction.

-We continue to experience a noticeable amount of price competition in our markets, which restrains our ability to increase revenues.
+We continue to experience a noticeable amount of price competition in our markets, which restrains our ability to profitably increase revenues.

-Gross Profit-Gross profit increased \$1.8 million, or 3.3%, to \$55.2 million for the first quarter of 2009 as compared to the same period in 2008, primarily due to our 2008 acquisitions.
-As a percentage of revenues, gross profit for 2009 was 19.6%, up from 18.1% in 2008.
-The increase in gross profit percentage resulted primarily from higher profitability at our Central Florida operation (approximately \$2.7 million) and improved results at our Northeast Maryland operation (\$1.0 million).
-These increases were partially offset by decreased activity at our Southern Arizona operation (\$1.1 million).
+Gross Profit-Gross profit decreased \$15.6 million, or 28.4%, to \$39.5 million for the first quarter of 2010 as compared to the same period in 2009.
+As a percentage of revenues, gross profit decreased from 19.7% in 2009 to 16.7% in 2010.
+The decrease in gross profit percentage resulted primarily from lower profitability at our Central Florida operation (approximately \$2.4 million) and job underperformance at our Delaware operation (approximately \$1.1 million).

-Selling, General and Administrative Expenses ("SG&A")-SG&A increased \$2.8 million, or 7.0% for the first quarter of 2009 as compared to the same period in 2008, primarily related to our 2008 acquisitions.
-As a percentage of revenues, SG&A increased from 13.7% in 2008 to 15.5% in 2009 due to a lower 2009 revenue base.
+Selling, General and Administrative Expenses ("SG&A")-SG&A decreased \$5.8 million, or 13.4% for the first quarter of 2010 as compared to the same period in 2009.
+On a same store basis, SG&A decreased \$6.7 million, or 15.5%.
+The same store decrease was primarily related to overhead reductions and lower compensation accruals due to lower profitability during the first quarter of 2010 as compared to the first quarter of 2009.
+As a percentage of revenues, SG&A increased from 15.4% in 2009 to 15.8% in 2010 due to a lower revenue base.